Bill Maher compares cancel culture to Stalinism: ‘an insanity that is swallowing up the world’

 Mr. Maher also cited a case where another person involved with the opening ceremony, a 52-year-old composer, resigned after it emerged that he bragged decades earlier about bullying classmates as a kid.

 “This is called a purge.
 It’s a mentality that belongs in Stalin’s Russia.
-How bad does this atmosphere we are living in have to get before people who say cancel culture is overblown admit that it is, in fact, an insanity that is swallowing up the world,” reacted Mr. Maher.
+How bad does this atmosphere we are living in have to get before people who say cancel culture is overblown admit that it is, in fact, an insanity that is swallowing up the world,” said Mr. Maher.

 “That is not a conservative position, my friends.
 My politics have not changed, but I am reacting to politics that have,” Mr. Maher added.